pmq20/node-packer/node/doc/api/addons.md

 // Prints: 'world'
 ```

-Please see the examples below for further information or
-<https://github.com/arturadib/node-qt> for an example in production.

 Because the exact path to the compiled Addon binary can vary depending on how
 it is compiled (i.e. sometimes it may be in `./build/Debug/`), Addons can use
 the [bindings][] package to load the compiled module.

-Note that while the `bindings` package implementation is more sophisticated
+While the `bindings` package implementation is more sophisticated in how it
-in how it locates Addon modules, it is essentially using a try-catch pattern
+locates Addon modules, it is essentially using a `try…catch` pattern similar to:
-similar to:

 ```js
 try {